-Through a priority analysis process, we’ve identified the following key communities (bolded in blue) as priorities for investment in 2019.
+Based on this priority analysis, we’ve identified the following priority communities (bolded in blue) as priorities for investment in 2019.

 Although mechanization had caused job loss for decades, the steep decline of coal production and closing of power plants has been a wake-up call for a region long dependent on a single industry.

 A just transition will require long-term investments in creative, community-based solutions to build a

 diversified economy that creates jobs, retrains workers and builds local wealth.

 2019 Priority Communities in Appalachia: